Ahjaimee/NHMQuotingTool/README.md

   it in an editable field so the margin or final price can be adjusted on the fly.
 - Cost on sales items is now read-only and the customer price fields and quote output explicitly show values excluding VAT.
+- Labour rate is now £15.25 per 0.5 hours with a minimum labour charge of £74.75 applied per quote.